Core Program

 The Core Program supports Dordt's mission.
 Through the Core Program, you will learn to:

-You will take courses that will help you examine your faith, consider key theological ideas and their cultural-historical background, and reflect upon issues you encounter as a Christian.
+These courses will help you examine your faith, consider key theological ideas and their cultural-historical background, and reflect upon issues you encounter as a Christian.

 COURSES INCLUDE: